sindresorhus/atom-perfectionist/readme.md

 $ apm install perfectionist
 ```

-Or Settings → Install → Search for `perfectionist`
+Or, Settings → Install → Search for `perfectionist`

 ## Usage